mbunge/mbunge.github.io/_posts/2017-08-05-application-logic-done-right.markdown

 }
 ```

-## Domain services
+### Application services

-Domain services are responsible for a single context of use cases, like handling and authentication of users.
-Domain services process data represented by domain models and transfer them between presentation layer and repositories.
+Application services are responsible for a single context of use cases, like handling and authentication of users.
+Application services process data represented by domain models and transfer them between presentation layer and repositories.

 ```php
 <?php